PistonDevelopers/dyon_snippets/meta_parser/README.md

 This script ([src/meta_parser.dyon](./src/meta_parser.dyon)) can be used to generate a parser in Dyon for any language using Piston-Meta.

+#### FAQ: Wait!
+Does the DSL use Piston-Meta too? 😵‍💫

+Yes, the DSL uses Piston-Meta.
+In this meta-parser, Piston-Meta is used in multiple places, that can sometimes be hard to wrap your head around.
+If this makes your head spin, then do not worry:
+Meta-parsing is not for the faint of heart.
+You will figure it out, eventually.
+Just remember to take breaks once in a while, to not over-exhaust your mind, ideally with some physical exercise.

 ### Example

 Assume that you want to parse the following data: